Chart Color Schemes

 Warnbro has a typical household mix, with a fairly typical median household size

 Family households constitute 74.0% of all households, including 29.9% couples with children, 26.5% couples without children, and 16.5% single parent families.
-Non-family households comprise the remaining 26.0%, with lone person households at 23.2% and group households making up 2.8% of the total.
-The median household size is 2.6 people, which aligns with the Greater Perth average.
+Non-family households account for the remaining 26.0%, with lone person households at 23.2% and group households comprising 2.8%.
+The median household size is 2.6 people, aligning with Greater Perth's average.

 Frequently Asked Questions - Households